kch-chiu/common/README.md

 # common

-Common module with utility functions and services shared across repositories.
+Utility package with common functions and services that can be accessed and shared across different services.